 8. Pretty Soldier Sailor Moon

 Visually stunning and critically acclaimed, Sailor Moon revolutionised anime by creating or introducing the Magical Girl Warrior genre (at least to Western audiences).
-Unlike most magical girls, Usagi and her Sailor Senshi are considered anti-Disney princess characters who use their powers to kick ass and fight for justice.
+Unlike most magical girls, Usagi Tsukino (the titular Sailor Moon) and her Sailor Senshi are considered anti-Disney princess characters who use their powers to kick ass and fight for justice.
 Together they have the ability to save their planets from the evils of the Negaverse.
+Usagi is the reincarnation of Princess Serenity, although she seems anything but in the beginning.
+She starts out as a cheerful yet immature young girl who often overreacts and cries.
+Despite her minor faults, she has unwavering hope, and sees the best in everyone she meets, even her enemies.

 Even people who have never watched the anime can identify with and know the characters.